rjl77/pond-monitoring/README.md

 # Pond Monitoring Project

 Scripts (mostly Python, so far) to monitor various aspects of a backyard koi pond - environmental conditions, including temperature, water level, and potential threats (e.g., predators).
-Nothing terribly fancy or intelligent, just some messing around with a mixture of Raspberry Pi, sensor devices, Hubitat, IP cameras and computer vision.
+Nothing terribly fancy or intelligent, just some messing around with a mixture of Raspberry Pi, sensor devices, a Hubitat home automation hub, IP cameras and computer vision.

 ## Project Overview